 Students who major in history will learn to marshal historical facts, engage in critical historical analysis, and evaluate differing historiographical traditions as they gain an understanding of the variability of human experience.

 The major in history requires the following:

 - A sequence of three courses to promote the skills and method of disciplined historical inquiry and to culminate in the production of an original and substantial piece of historical research.
 These courses must be taken in order and at specified times, so students must take special care when planning their advancement through the major.

-- HIST 101: Introduction to Historical Methods taken during the freshman or sophomore year.
+- HIST 101: Introduction to Historical Methods or HIST 203: Introduction to Historical Methods, taken during the freshman or sophomore year.

 - HIST 620: Historiography taken during the junior year.

 - HIST 650: The Practice of History taken during the senior year.
 Exceptions may be granted for majors who petition to complete a piece of advanced and original historical research in a suitable off-campus program.